neuroinformatics-unit/gsoc/GSoC-2025/spikewrap-add motion correction processing(Hargun Kaur).md

 I’m eager to continue growing as a researcher and developer, and GSoC will help me sharpen technical and collaborative skills while building something meaningful.
 More importantly, I want to remain active in the NIU community beyond GSoC, especially as I graduate and look to stay connected with mission-driven research teams.

 ### Are you also applying to projects with other organisations in GSoC 2025?
-I have applied to PyDataStructs and NIU’s Ethology project.
-However, Spikewrap remains my top preference due to its perfect alignment with my interests in neuroscience and AI.
-If all applications succeed, my primary choice is Spikewrap, and I am committed to focusing my efforts here throughout GSoC and beyond.
+I am considering submitting proposals to PyDataStructs and NIU’s Ethology project as well(if we're allowed to submit for two projects under NIU).
+In case of a tie, I would prioritize working on a NIU project.
+I am committed to focusing my efforts on this project throughout GSoC and beyond, and I look forward to deepening my contributions to the NIU community.